 The local Kiwanis Club has set up a booth selling coffee and snacks, and business is brisk.
 With a few minutes to kill, people emerge from their vehicles and roam about, stretching their legs, scoping out the growing throng.
 The mood is pretty buoyant overall, as though some lighthearted outing is in the offing.
 Which seems a little odd, in my mind at least, because this is a serious thing we are about to do.
 Along with everyone else, my two companions and I have come, on the one day of the year our government allows, to visit the Trinity Site, location of the world’s first nuclear detonation, on July 16, 1945.

 Our emotions are mixed about this.
 On the one hand we are delighted to be in this place of stunning vistas and magical light, having driven up from Austin two days before.
 And going to this exotic place in the middle of nowhere is certainly an adventure.
 But there are dark undertones.
-For us this isn’t a lark.
+For my little group, at least, this isn’t a lark.
 We aren’t here as thrill seekers.
 We are very clear on the historical significance of Trinity, and respect its powerful symbolism.
 Each of us knows that at this place, on that day, the hinge of history irrevocably turned, and the world would never again be the same.